 There’s no doubt, the healthcare software industry is tough.
 The purchasing cycle is painfully slow, the marketplace is crowded, your competitors have big names and deep pockets.

 But there is some good news too.
-Global healthcare spending is on the rise - in fact, Deloitte predicts that it will hit USD $8.7 trillion by 2020.
+Global healthcare spending is on the rise - in fact, Deloitte predicts that it will hit US $8.3 trillion by 2040..
 The healthcare industry - always slow to change - is starting to invest in new technologies, and software is playing a leading role in transforming the healthcare sector worldwide.

 Building a solid digital strategy means staying abreast of the latest developments in software marketing, and using them to your advantage.
 Although they are always changing, here are some key trends that healthcare marketers should get ahead of:

-User experience is rapidly becoming a key competitive advantage that all software marketers need to consider.
-In other words, every interaction that customers have with your company should be optimized to be user-friendly, engaging, and cohesive.
+User experience is rapidly becoming a key competitive advantage that all healthcare software marketers need to consider.
+In other words, every interaction that customers have with healthcare software companies should be optimized to be user-friendly, engaging, and cohesive.

 In terms of healthcare marketing, this might translate to optimizing your website for mobile, polishing up your patient portals, or providing a higher-quality level of customer support.